-- The foaming action of the resin significantly reduces the volume and weight of injected product.
-A foaming factor of 4 times the injected volume is used in calculations.
+The foaming action of the polyurethane resin significantly reduces the volume and weight of injected product.
+A foaming factor of 4 times the injected volume is generally used in calculations.
 In 40% voided soils, this equates to 100litres of resin injected per m3.
-The equivilant in cementitious grout would be 400litres.
+The equivalent in cementitious grout would be approximately 400 litres.